CFBSD-Summer2020/HW03/HW03-code.md

-I am interested in using the New York Times’ publicly available COVID-19 [data](https://github.com/nytimes/covid-19-data/tree/b229258ee82e415b33abde8c26fedd57ee48509a) to explore the number of cases and deaths in Cook County, Illinois in the context of the Illinois and Chicago executive and public health orders.
+I am interested in using the New York Times’ publicly available COVID-19 [data](https://github.com/nytimes/covid-19-data/tree/b229258ee82e415b33abde8c26fedd57ee48509a) to explore the number of cases and deaths in Cook County, Illinois in the context of Illinois and Chicago executive and public health orders.

 ## Importing packages